wichmann-lab/python-psignifit/docs/examples/priors.md

 This gives you effective control over which parameters of the psychometric function are considered for fitting and all confidence statements.
-There is no way to do Bayesian statistics without a prior.

 ## Staying with the standard

-First let's have a look what psignifit does if you do not specify a prior explicitly.
-In this case psignifit uses an heuristic and chooses a prior which assumes that you somehow sampled the whole psychometric function.
+First let's have a look what *psignifit* does if you do not specify a prior explicitly.
+In this case *psignifit* uses an heuristic and chooses a prior which assumes that you somehow sampled the whole psychometric function.

 Specifically, it assumes that the threshold is within the range of